 While it was fun to build, they enjoyed devouring their venture just as much: “It was a cry-worthy laugh watching it all come crashing down!
 We ate it all!
 It's sacrilege to waste good meat and cheese!”Continue to 5 of 6 below.

 05 of 06

 O’ Pomegranate Lights

 When Fig & Honey Grazing was asked to create a charcuterie chalet as a gift, they delivered.
 If you’re using a cardboard foundation, beware of the cream cheese.
-“The hardest part was that the moisture from the cream cheese was softening the cardboard and almost caved in,” they said.
+“The hardest part was that the moisture from the cream cheese was softening the cardboard and almost caved in,” the team says.
 “We reinforced it with skewers and it was all good!”
 Cream cheese and pub cheese is a great base for applying cracker siding and salami shingles.
-“It’s really sticky so your ingredients will easily stay put,” they recommended.
+“It’s really sticky so your ingredients will easily stay put,” they say.

 We love how the pomegranate jewels look sprinkled across the front of the house like sparkling holiday lights.